-By continually monitoring the updated advice from ABTA and FCO, we do our very best to answer all of our clients’ questions.
+Britain is due to leave the European Union on 31st January 2020 with a deal that has been ratified by Parliament.
+By continually monitoring the updated advice from ABTA and FCO, we do our very best to answer all of our clients’ travel questions.

 If all students are from the UK or EU, this form isn’t required.
-Please note that this scheme may be withdrawn without notice in the event of Brexit, in which case you would need to ensure the correct visa(s) are obtained in advance of travel.
+Please note that this scheme may be withdrawn without notice, in which case you would need to ensure the correct visa(s) are obtained in advance of travel.

 Compensation would not be applicable if the cancellation was solely down to Brexit repercussions as it would be deemed to be outside of the travel provider’s control.

 - Will travel insurance cover Brexit-related disruption?It is important that whenever and wherever you travel that you have adequate travel insurance which covers your specific needs, including any known medical conditions or activities you plan to plan to undertake.
 We recommend taking out insurance cover at the point of committing to a trip to ensure you are covered both pre-departure and during the trip itself.
 It is worth checking the detail of the policy around travel disruption including delays or cancellations as policies do vary.

 Venture Abroad provide travel insurance as part of our package (unless you choose to opt out) through our partnership with Endsleigh Insurance Services Ltd, which includes cover for cancellation and curtailment.

 - What about EHIC cards?On the subject of EHIC cards, during the transition period ending 31st December 2020, travellers will still have access to state medical care in any EU country so long as you have an up to date European Health Insurance card.
 ABTA has always advised travellers to make sure they have adequate travel insurance as the EHIC card does have its limitations.
 It is worth noting that many insurance policies will continue to cover trips regardless (as does ours), however it is worth checking with your insurer.